How to Cope with The Loss of a Sheltie

 You can also volunteer in non-animal related work, like caring for the environment, children with disabilities, or adults suffering from mental health issues.
 There are lots of ways you can help the world right now, and in doing so, help yourself.

-Coping with the loss of a Sheltie is hard, but I hope this advice has shown you there are ways forward out of this tremendous sadness.
+Coping with the loss of a Sheltie is hard.
+I hope this advice has shown you there are ways forward, if you can explore your feelings and accept the sadness now will eventually lead to peace.
 Focus on the fact that your Sheltie had a good life, that every day you spent with them made their world better.
 And while that life is now complete, they will live on in your heart forever.